Stuycs-K/project03-final-10-chene-chend0-lina/DEVLOG.md

 ### 2024-01-10
 In class, made the server into a persistent server by setting up new header and also checked networking.c code for right to_client (15 minutes).
 Changed all return values for exit values and added error messages through out the code (10 minutes).

+### 2024-01-12
+Added calcCard to calculate the specific value of card with aces (1 or 11).
+Fixed server to use calcCard to add card value.
+Debugged syntax errors and moved sigalrm_handler to server because of extern issue.
+Server also now removes semaphore if cannot get semaphore due to sigint on server(will probably need to do sigint handler) (1 hour)
 ## Player 2 -- David Chen

 ### 2024-01-06 - Beginning layouts